Table of Contents

 Feeding dogs a raw food diet is something that has always been done.

 Recently, it has gained popularity due to its increased use and development.

 But raw feeding dogs has gained some controversy as well.
 To some people, feeding dogs raw, unprocessed food makes a lot of sense.
 But others see it as having many risks and no real benefits.

-While there are some studies which support either school of thought, there have been many benefits observed by owners who choose to feed their dogs a raw food diet.
+While there are some studies that support either school of thought, there have been many benefits observed by owners who choose to feed their dogs a raw food diet.

 To learn more about the raw dog food diet, see our extensive ultimate guide.

-Many people agree with Dr. Billinghurst; it is becoming more and more accepted that commercially produced pet foods contain ingredients which are not only useless for canine nutrition, but harmful as well and have been linked to certain diseases in dogs.
+Many people agree with Dr. Billinghurst; it is becoming more and more accepted that commercially produced pet foods contain ingredients that are not only useless for canine nutrition but harmful as well and have been linked to certain diseases in dogs.

 8 Reasons to Feed Your Dog Raw Food Diet

 While it isn't without its criticisms, there are many advantages to feeding your dog a raw food diet.